-3 FIRE SAFETY SYSTEMS
+FIRE SAFETY SYSTEMS 3

-r Fire Alarm Strategy This is a purpose build blocks of flats, built in accordance with the applicable guidance at the time of construction and a communal fire detection system is not required or warranted.
-Primary fire detection and alarm system None provided in the common parts of this purpose built block.
-Automatic detection for activation of associated fire safety systems only e.g. smoke vents / lifts / access control systems provided.
-Fire Detection System within Dwellings A BS 5839 part 6 system to category LD3 Grade D1 (Mains powered with tamper proof battery) The arrangements within the dwelling(s) were confirmed.
-Main Fire Alarm Control and Indicating Panel There is no fire alarm panel nor is one required in this purpose built block of dwellings.
-Repeater Fire Alarm Panels There are no repeater panels at this premises.
-Fire Alarm Zone Information Provided at the Fire Alarm Panel/s Not Applicable, as there is no common parts fire alarm system is installed on site.
-Interface Arrangements for the Fire Alarm System Not Applicable, as there is no common parts fire alarm system installed on site.
-Means of Raising the Fire Alarm There is no common parts fire alarm signal in the premises.
-The alarm is raised in the dwelling of origin only.
-Emergency Lighting Emergency lighting at this premises is provided by; Individual self contained mains powered units.
-Coverage of Emergency Lighting Appears to comply with the requirements of applicable CLG guides.
-Smoke Ventilation Automatically opening vents are provided on escape routes.
-Areas provided with sprinkler protection: There are no sprinkler systems installed at this premises.
-Automatic Sprinkler System There are no sprinkler systems installed at this premises.
-Other Fire Suppression Systems There were none installed or made known to the assessor.
-Wet/Dry Risers The fire fighting risers are located at; Dry rise, with outlets provided on all floor levels.
-First Aid Fire Fighting First aid fire fighting equipment is not provided in the common parts of the premises because there are no employees present to use or monitor them and prevent vandalism and misuse.
+• Fire Alarm Strategy This is a purpose build blocks of flats, built in accordance with the applicable guidance at the time of construction and a communal fire detection system is File Alarin Strategy not required or warranted.
+Temporary communal fire alarm system has been removed.
+Primary fire detection Automatic detection for activation of associated fire safety systems only e.g. and alarm system smoke vents / lifts / access control systems provided.
+Level 3 above - BS 5839 part 6 system to category LD3 Grade D (Mains powered with battery) smoke alarm within hallway only.
+Fire Detection System within Dwellings Level 2 - BS 5839 part 6 system to category LD2 Grade D (Mains powered Within Divolingo with battery) smoke alarm within hallway with heat detector within kitchen.
+No access to any maisonettes.
+Main Fire Alarm Control and Indicating There is no automatic fire alarm in the common parts of this premises.
+Panel Repeater Fire Alarm There are no repeater panels at this premises.
+Panels ···· · · · · · · · · · · · · · · · · · Fire Alarm Zone Information Provided None provided. at the Fire Alarm Panel/s lute of a co The fire alarm is interfaced with: Interface Arrangements for the Smoke control systems.
+Lift Access control.
+Fire Alarm System Alarm Receiving Centre.
+Means of Raising the There is no common parts fire alarm signal in the premises.
+The alarm is Fire Alarm raised in the dwelling of origin only.
+Emergency lighting at this premises is provided by individual self contained Emergency Lighting mains powered units.
+Coverage of Emergency Lighting Appears to comply with the recommendations of the current British Standard.
+A smoke vent is located at the head of both staircases and is operated manually or by the activation of a detector.
+Cmake Ventiletion Smoke Ventilation Smoke vents are located within the corridor areas or lift lobby areas.
+Fire-fighter controls are provided to each level.
+Areas provided with There are no sprinkler systems installed at this premises. sprinkler protection: Automatic Sprinkler There are no sprinkler systems installed at this premises.
+System Other Fire There were none installed or made known to the assessor.
+Suppression Systems Wet/Dry Risers The fire fighting risers are located at; • Main staircases.
+First aid fire fighting equipment is not provided in the common parts of the First Aid Fire Fighting premises because there are no employees present to use or monitor them and prevent vandalism and misuse.